Tristan Thompson Breaks Silence On Social Media For First Time Since Cheating Allegations, Birth Of Daughter

 A few comments from Thompson’s post were from Cavaliers fans, congratulating Thompson on the win, but the overwhelming majority of comments were regarding Thompson’s alleged cheating and his current situation at home.

 In less than 24 hours of being posted, the NBA star’s post gained over 216,000 likes as well as over 8,800 comments.
-And though Tristan has yet to comment on his relationship with Khloe, the Inquisitr reported earlier today that the famous couple have allegedly unfollowed each other on Instagram.
+And though Tristan has yet to comment on his relationship with Khloe, the Inquisitr reported earlier today that the famous couple has allegedly unfollowed each other on Instagram.
 It is not clear who clicked the “unfollow button” first.

-As many fans will recall, Kim Kardashian was the first member of the Kardashian klan to break her silence on Thompson’s cheating, telling Ellen that it was “so f***ed up.”
+As many fans will recall, Kim Kardashian was the first member of the Kardashian clan to break her silence on Thompson’s cheating, telling Ellen that it was “so f***ed up.”

 For now, fans will just have to speculate as they wait for either Tristan or Khloe to update fans on how they are moving forward with their relationship.